reesmichael1/roman/README.md

 roman subscribe https://feedwebsite.com/feed.rss
 ```

-If `roman` is unable to tell if your feed is an RSS or an Atom feed, this command will not work.
-If so, use the `--type` option:
+`roman` will do its best to detect if the feed you've given is an RSS or an Atom feed.
+If `roman` is unable to tell if your feed is an RSS or an Atom feed (or if it guesses incorrectly), this command will not work.
+If this is the case, use the `--type` option:

 ```
 roman subscribe https://feedwebsite.com/feed.rss --type rss